leomoon-studios/json-form-generator/README.md

 # JSON Form Generator
-LeoMoon JFG generate HTML form tags from JSON file/input.
+LeoMoon JFG generates HTML form tags from JSON file/input.
 JFG supports all types and attributes of form tags.

+## Why JSON?
+Companies change their software every couple of years.
+If they have too many pages and forms, they need to redesign the whole thing again.
+But when you are using JSON format, you don't have to worry about redesigning everything.
+You just write a new JSON render engine in a new programming language or framework.
+Here is an example:

 ## Documentation
 ### Usage